hult1989/eos-apm/README.md

 - - -
 **a appinfoview demo at 30th May, 2015**

-1. remove actitonbar
+1. remove actitonbar by @hult1989
-2. apply a colorful theme
+2. apply a colorful theme by @hult1989
+3. wrap time consuming operation in runOnUiThread by @hult1989

 <img src="https://raw.githubusercontent.com/hult1989/eos-apm/dev/ApmPowerManager/pic/applistcolored.png" width="360px"/>